-The number one reason this game is such a “blast” is because it involves three guns: a pistol, shotgun and a rifle.
+The number one reason this game is such a "blast" is because it involves three guns, all different firearms in operation and execution: a pistol, shotgun and a rifle.

 There are several categories that determine the type and caliber of each firearm.
 Every match has its own set of category rules and may differ than what I am describing, but this will give you an idea.

 The basic and most popular is Tactical.
 Tactical allows any type of pistol with iron sights, usually in 9 or 40cal.
 Shotguns are semi-auto 8 plus 1 tube and manual feed.
 Rifles are allowed an optic and are mostly .223.

 The Open category allows optics on all three firearms, magazine fed shotguns and rifles can have bi-pods.

 A challenging yet fun category is Heavy Metal.
 The pistol is 45 cal, the shotgun has to be a pump action and the rifle chambered in 308.
 This category is normally the least represented, which means you have a great chance to win something.
 Plus, you have to admit it is a bit bad ass.